Foresight’s Great Myth – “It is Rarely Worth Doing as It Is So Often Wrong”

 In any complex endeavor, such as exploring the future, there are myriad different ways to fail, and often only a few special ways to reliably succeed.
-Biologists call this the principle of antagonistic pleiotropy, the observation that complex organisms have genomes with many ways to fail if changed, and only a few well-balanced ways to succeed, or further improve adaptiveness.
-This many failures but few successes phenomenon has been called the Anna Karenina principle.
+This observation has been called the Anna Karenina principle.
 Leo Tolstoy opens Anna Karenina with the observation that happy families are all alike, and unhappy ones unhappy “each in their own (unique) way.”
-In foresight practice too, there are many unique ways to fail, and only a few long-proven and well-balanced ways to reliably succeed.
+In biology, we see this in the (as far as I know unnamed) principle that “most mutations are deleterious (harmful) to the organism.”
+Because evolution has created a complex, interdependent system, there are many ways to fail with random gene changes, and only a few ways forward, at any point in time, further improve adaptiveness.

 Yet with all the ways to fail, the modern foresight field has been paid to engage in over seventy years of such efforts.
 We’ve gotten steadily better at them, in every domain.
 Never have there been more specialists with more models, implicit and explicit, doing forecasting and prediction in the world, never has there been a richer environment for exploring possible and preferable futures, and never has more economic value been created by those individuals and organizations who have been best and fastest at seeing and getting strategic about what comes next.
 We’ll meet some of these folks in the pages to come.